Demianfraiman/math-foundations-LLM/README.md

 The work combines tools from:

-- Real and functional analysis
+- Functional analysis and aproximation theory
-- Probability theory and weak-* topology
+- Measure theory
 - Optimal transport (classical and entropic)
-- Gamma-convergence
-- Convex analysis and Banach spaces
+- Convex analysis

-In particular, the space of semantic couplings is shown to embed naturally into a Banach space of continuous functions, allowing approximation arguments.

 ---